 Janice Greg from the Oregon State University Extension Service shares her knowledge on food storage of staple items over the winter season.

 Farmers markets are growing robustly throughout the country.This farmer attests to that.

 Farmer Vicki Hertel knows her pumpkins.
-She offers great information about how to co them, bake with them and also s a winter squash recipe.
+She offers great information about how to cook them, bake with them and also shares a winter squash recipe.

 Fill Your Pantry, an annual post-harvest event seeks to establish a regional food economy that benefits Willamette Valley farmers, consumers, and the local community.